Foley (sound design): Uses

 Foley complements or replaces sound recorded on set at the time of the filming, known as field recording.
 The soundscape of most films uses a combination of both.
-A Foley artist is the person who creates this sound art.
-Foley artists use creativity to make viewers believe that the sound effects are actually real.
-The viewers should not be able to realize that the sound was not actually part of the filming process itself.
+Foley artists utilize creative techniques to make viewers believe that the sound effects they hear were captured at the same time as the rest of the audio, despite not actually being part of the filming process itself.

 Foley sounds are added to the film in post-production after the film has been shot.
 The need for replacing or enhancing sounds in a film production arises from the fact that, very often, the original sounds captured during shooting are obstructed by noise or are not convincing enough to underscore the visual effect or action.
 For example, fist-fighting scenes in an action movie are usually staged by the stunt actors and therefore do not have the actual sounds of blows landing.
 Props, sets, and costumes are often constructed of relatively cheap and lightweight materials that visually resemble but do not actually sound like the materials their real counterparts are made of.
 Crashes and explosions are often added or enhanced at the post-production stage.
 The desired effect is to add back to the original soundtrack the sounds that were excluded during recording.
 By excluding these sounds during field recording, and then adding them back into the soundtrack during post-production, the editors have complete control over how each noise sounds, its quality, and the relative volume.
 Foley effects add depth and realism to the audio quality for multimedia sources.